pridiltal/staplr/README.md

 # This command promts the user to select the file interactively.
 Remove page 2 and 3 from the selected file.
 remove_pages(rmpages = c(2,3))

+# This function splits a single input PDF document into individual pages
+split_pdf()

+# This function writes renamed files back to directory
+#if the directory contains 3 PDF files
+rename_files(new_names = c("file 1", "file 2", "file 3"))
 ```

 References